The light of the heavens

-In the Islamic world glass oil lamps were used to illuminate the interiors of public buildings such as mosques, madrasas (Qur’anic schools), khanqahs (hospices) and mausolea.
+In the Islamic world glass oil lamps were used to light the interiors of public buildings such as mosques, madrasas (Qur’anic schools), khanqahs (hospices) and mausolea.
 Arranged in rows, these fragile vessels were suspended from the ceiling by means of long chains attached to the glass loops on their sides.

 Blue enamel highlights the two inscriptions – an excerpt from a chapter of the Holy Qur’an known as the surat al-Nur (24:35), comparing God to light, and a dedication to the patron, Sultan Muhammad Qala’tun (r.
 1294–1340), who founded a number of public and pious institutions.
-Red, green and yellow enamels, applied in finer strokes and alternated with gilding, are employed for the intermediate decorative bands.
+Red, green and yellow enamels, applied in finer strokes and alternated with gilding, are employed for the decorative bands.

 Egypt or Syria